muratk3n/thirdwave/en/tweets/2019/week40.md

 Tom Hales presentation on it was great.
 Codifying all math axioms, theorems in software.

-Last thing I'd read on this top was [this](https://www.wired.com/2015/05/will-computers-redefine-roots-math/).
+Last thing I'd read on this topic was [this](https://www.wired.com/2015/05/will-computers-redefine-roots-math/).

 Good [Vice](https://www.vice.com/en_asia/article/8xwm54/number-theorist-fears-all-published-math-is-wrong-actually) article.